talent-plan/tinysql/README.md

 # TinySQL

 TinySQL is a course designed to teach you how to implement a distributed relational database in Go.
-TinySQL is also the name of the simplifed version of [TiDB](https://github.com/pingcap/tidb).
+The name TinySQL indicates it is a simplifed version of [TiDB](https://github.com/pingcap/tidb).

 ## Prerequisites